hannobraun/notebooks/work-log.md

 As I move more into physical projects, this doesn't work as well.
 But I do really like that daily commit as a way to track my habit, and I've decided I want to keep it.
 Hence this work log.
 Whenever I do work on this project that otherwise wouldn't result in a commit to this repository, I document it here.

+## 2022-02-13

+Glued the cover on notebook #3.
+It's ready for finishing now.

 ## 2022-02-12

 Continued working on notebook #3.
 Glued the spine; glued on the end pages and the mull.
 It's ready for glueing on the cover now.